intel/libvpl/doc/spec/source/appendix/VPL_apnds_a.rst

 ===================================

-The :cpp:struct:`mfxFrameInfo` structure is used by both the :cpp:struct:`mfxVideoParam` structure during oneVPL class initialization and the :cpp:struct:`mfxFrameSurface1` structure during the actual oneVPL class operation.
+The :cpp:struct:`mfxFrameInfo` structure is used by both the :cpp:struct:`mfxVideoParam` structure during |vpl_short_name| class initialization and the :cpp:struct:`mfxFrameSurface1` structure during the actual |vpl_short_name| class operation.
 The parameter constraints described in the following tables apply.

 -----------------------------------